 Here are illustrations and photos of the four options that will produce the four different stitches: knit, purl, knit tbl and purl tbl.
 Please note that the position of the working yarn is not correct in the photos, so only pay attention to how the needle is inserted.

-TIP: Working yarn in front for k and ktbl.
-Working yarn in back for p and ptbl.
+TIP: Working yarn in the back for k and ktbl.
+Working yarn in front for p and ptbl.

 Video tutorials of how to knit and purl through the back loop